vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 You can take a look at the [statement execution function documentation](https://docs.databricks.com/api/workspace/statementexecution/executestatement).

-## Set up the datasource
+## Set up the data source

-With the preperation of the URL, the access token (aka Bearer Token) and the JSON body with the SQL statement encapsulated it's easy to fill the necessary parameters and execute the query.
+We now have the URL, the access token (bearer token), and the JSON body with the SQL statement encapsulated.
+Now, it's easy to fill the necessary parameters and execute the query:

 ![image](/assets/2024-06-19/040.png)

-## result and conclusion
+## Result and conclusion

-This article comes with a sample pbmx file with two Databricks sources (products and sales transaction) that are joined to one single table.
+This article comes with an example PBMX file with two Databricks data sources (products and sales transaction) that are joined to one single table.
 It might sounds strange not to use the ODBC driver and stick to the native REST calls but in real life it turned out that the REST option is far easier to handle.
 Especially when there are additional complexity like dynamic parameters, additional execution attributes, etc....

 ![image](/assets/2024-06-19/050.png)